Commencement Speaker, a 9/11 Survivor, Says Teaching Is Her Way of Fighting Terrorism

 Chelsea Loscalzo, of Bayside, N.Y., delivered the undergraduate commencement remarks.
 She received a bachelor’s degree in marketing.
 She reminded her classmates that the professors at Caldwell were a big part of their success and said that students could be assured that “what we’ve learned here has given us the right tools to move on to this next step of the journey.”

-Caldwell College presented a Bachelor of Arts in Social Studies and Social Studies Education honoris causa to the late Mitcha Desilmar and a Master of Arts in Counseling honoris causa to the late Dianne J. Colburn.
+Caldwell University presented a Bachelor of Arts in Social Studies and Social Studies Education honoris causa to the late Mitcha Desilmar and a Master of Arts in Counseling honoris causa to the late Dianne J. Colburn.

 Dr. Blattner told members of the class of 2013 that she had a special affinity for them since she joined the Caldwell community the same year they did.
 “Together we walked around campus, becoming familiar with the community that would soon become our second family,” she said.
-“Together we experienced the richness of the mission of the Sisters of St. Dominic and of Caldwell College as we spent time in study, prayer, community and service.
+“Together we experienced the richness of the mission of the Sisters of St. Dominic and of Caldwell University as we spent time in study, prayer, community and service.
 Together we have grown as individuals, developed new skills and expertise and served this place we have grown to love so much.”

 “You, the class of 2013, are the class of my heart,” Dr. Blattner said.

-Caldwell College was the first in the state to develop a master’s degree and a Ph.D. degree specifically in applied behavior analysis, a scientific approach to learning highly effective in treating children on the autism spectrum.
+Caldwell University was the first in the state to develop a master’s degree and a Ph.D. degree specifically in applied behavior analysis, a scientific approach to learning highly effective in treating children on the autism spectrum.
 The college’s Center for Autism and Applied Behavior Analysis provides clinical training to undergraduate and graduate students.